The Frustrations Of Being An Emerging Deep Male Voice Over Talent

 The end-all, be-all of the VO industry.
 THE DEMO!
 The demo is basically your real VO business card.
 Everyone that has spent any time whatsoever in the VO industry will tell you NOT to make your own demo.

 This has been one of my biggest obstacles and frustrations so far.
-Not only do they price demos out of the range of so many folks’ abilities to pay, but they also want a demo for every single genre.
-So separate demos for commercial, promo, narrator, eLearning, animation, radio, auto, and on and on and on.
-Now it’s REALLY starting to add up.
-Right?
+Not only do they price demos out of the range for so many folks,, but they also want a demo for every single genre.
+So, separate demos for commercial, promo, narrator, eLearning, animation, radio, auto, and on and on and on.

 Voice Over / Voice Acting Coaching $25/hr – INFINITY

 Every VO professional will tell you coaching is a must.
 Then again, many will tell you they never had a class and are loaded with work.
 I err on the side of coaching here.
-There is no way we can know it all and, let’s be honest, we all think our ideas are the best or that our abilities aren’t as bad as others think.
+There is no way we can know it all.
+Let’s be honest, we all think our ideas are the best or that our abilities aren’t as bad as others think.
 You know it’s true.
-It’s helpful to have an outside point of view or perspective.
-Reputable coaches will bring something new to the table and, hopefully, renew your energy and drive.

 Voice Over / Voice Actor Pay To Play Sites = $300 – $500 per year

 At the end of the day, if many of the biggest talents are on it, if it’s good for the goose, then it’s probably good for the gander.
+Just don’t sell the industry short there.
+Don’t accept pennies on what should be a $300 job.
+Use the GVAA pay scale for guidance on this.
+Don’t be the cheapest.
+Those customers will be the worst, most demanding clients.

 Voice Over / Voice Actor Seminars = $150 – $300 EACH

 The seminar was called eVOcation and was put together by Carin Gilfry and Jamie Muffett.
 There were about 150 attendees and I have to admit, it was wonderful.
 It was packed with useful information and inspiration all weekend long.
-Seminars sure aren’t a required first step but, in my first experience with a voice over / voice actor seminar, it was well worth every penny.
+Seminars sure aren’t a required first step.
+But, in my first experience with a voice-over / voice actor seminar, it was well worth every penny.

 The bottom line of entry sits very very conservatively at about $2,000.
 The top end of entry sits at as much as $16,000 or MORE!

+For those veterans in the industry to say there is little to no cost to get started is either disingenuous or it’s just ill-informed.
 If a new voice actor is going to ‘burst’ onto the scene with any effectiveness, they need the talent certainly.
-But, they’ll also need a good amount of money if they want to start of with a bang.
+But, they’ll also need a good amount of money if they want to start off with a bang.